What to do when your OPRA request is denied?

 There are several reasons that an OPRA request might be denied.
 Perhaps your request as written is unclear or over broad.
 Alternatively, you might have requested records that are subject to one of OPRA’s many exemptions.
 OPRA places the obligation upon the public agency to tell you why your request is denied so that you are not left guessing.

 OPRA contains a fee-shifting provision that requires public agencies to pay the legal fees of prevailing parties.
-This empowers requestors to find skilled attorneys like those at Pashman Stein Walder Hayden who will sue on a contingency basis and at no cost to the requestor.
+This empowers requestors to find attorneys like those at Pashman Stein Walder Hayden who will sue on a contingency basis and at no cost to the requestor.
+We have litigated cases all the way to the New Jersey Supreme Court and never charged the requestor any fees.
+When we lose, we write off the costs.

 Again, the most important thing to remember is that there is a very short timeline for filing the lawsuit – 45 days from the date your request was denied.